Oleg-Chashko/SSToolbox/README.md

 ### Before you run the script, I strongly recommend that you read the Tips section.

 - The script will require you to enter a password and to install the Xcode or Xcode Command Line Tools.
+- The Xcode Command Line Tools can be installed using the "Shell Script Toolkit" or manually through the Terminal.
 - Run the script and select the Command you want.

 <p align="center">